JustinDPerkins/Aspera-TM/content/00_Introduction/01_cloud_one.md

 ### How Does Cloud One Help?

-No matter where you are at in your cloud journey, Trend Micro Cloud One has you covered.
+No matter where you are in your cloud journey, Trend Cloud One has you covered.
 From virtualization and cloud migration, to DevOps, container, and serverless security—get an automated, flexible, and all-in-one solution for your cloud security priorities.
-By not having to re-architect, by integrating with your existing tools and processes, and by focusing on automation, Trend Micro Cloud One will save you valuable time and resources while enhancing your security posture.
+By not having to re-architect, by integrating with your existing tools and processes, and by focusing on automation, Trend Cloud One will save you valuable time and resources while enhancing your security posture.

 We recognize that there are different drivers behind your constantly evolving cloud security priorities.
 We also understand all of the continuous work it takes to secure your complex and fast-paced multi-cloud environment—so let’s simplify it.